 [1] Principles of consolidation:

-The accompanying consolidated financial statements of eMagin Corporation include the assets, liabilities, revenues and expenses of its wholly owned subsidiary.
+The accompanying consolidated financial statements include the accounts of eMagin Corporation and its wholly owned subsidiary, Virtual Vision, Inc. (collectively the "Company").
 Inter-company transactions and balances are eliminated in consolidation.

 [2] Revenue and cost recognition: